 Benefits and Risks of Surgery

 Most patients are very satisfied with the overall improvement in the appearance of their chest after surgery and have no significant postoperative problems, but unanticipated complications can occur after any operative procedure.

 Immediately after surgery, all patients will have some degree of breast pain, swelling, and bruising.
 Uncommon problems immediately following gynecomastia surgery include but are not limited to bleeding, infection, wound healing problems, chronic pain, changes in breast or nipple sensation, or loss (necrosis) of the areola.
 Long-term problems can result such as asymmetry, puckering or irregularities of the breast or nipple area, or prominent scars.
 Rarely, unanticipated life-threatening complications can arise during or after any operation.
+Occasionally revisions are required after this procedure.
 Dr. Andrade will discuss other specific risks and answer any questions during the consultation.